 Type of data: Identity, Contact, Technical data

-Lawful basis: (1) Necessary for our legitimate business interests, provision of administration and IT services, network security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise .
+Lawful basis: (1) Necessary for our legitimate business interests, provision of administration and IT services, Google AdWords allows you to target your ads to the Google Search Network, Google Search Partners and the Google Display Network.
+See also campaign. security, to prevent fraud and in the context of a business reorganisation or group restructuring exercise .
 (2) Necessary to comply with a legal

 To deliver relevant content and advertising to you and measure and understand the effectiveness of our advertising

 Type of data: Identity, Contact, Profile, Usage, Marketing and Communications, Technical.

 Lawful basis: Necessary for our legitimate interests to study how customers use our products/services, to develop them, to grow our business and to develop our marketing

 To use data analytics to improve our websites, products/services, marketing and advertising, customer experience and relationships.

 Lawful basis: Necessary for our legitimate business interests to define types of customers for our products and services, to keep our site updated and relevant, to develop our business and marketing strategy.